-HEALTH GRADE 8-10 LENGTH 18 WEEKS .5 CREDIT Health is required by the State of Ohio for graduation and is offered one semester.
-It is suggested that students complete this requirement during their freshman year.
+Health is required by the State of Ohio for graduation and is offered one semester.
 The areas of discussion are those important to the physical, social, and mental well-being of the students.
 A basic understanding of good health practices is emphasized as well as basic knowledge of the anatomy and physiology of the body.
 Special emphasis is placed on contemporary health problems of adolescence in areas such as social interactions, drug abuse, sexuality, nutrition, and exercise.
 An effort is made to create good health habits through understanding.
 Students are encouraged to maintain these practices throughout their lives.
 All students take this course for high school credit; the final grade will be included on a student's permanent transcript.

-INTRODUCTION TO AG
+INTRODUCTION TO AGRICULTURE 8